Skip to main content

 6. How do I honor all the people I need to honor?

 There are many opportunities to recognize friends and relatives throughout the service.
-You will learn more about this in your meeting with the rabbi.
-Feel free to take a look at this PDF version of the Family Honors Sheet.
+TAS will also make you a personalized program for the ceremony if you request one.
+You will learn more about this in your meetings with the clergy.

 Yes.
 There are two spaces available to congregants interested in catering dinner for family members at the synagogue on Friday night: the Social Hall and the Activities Center.
 The Social Hall must be clear by 7:00 p.m., to ensure time for the Oneg to be set up, the Activity Center is more flexible timewise.